-URI parameter Description name The full path name of the repository object to delete.
+URI parameter Description ID The unique identifier of the repository object to delete. name The full path name of the repository object to delete.
 Multiple name parameters, to delete more than one file or folder at a time, are allowed.
 This parameter is ignored if ID is also specified. redirect URI to which to redirect the job deletion page.
-The default redirect page is processedaction_status.
+The default redirect page is processed action_status.

-Used by Not applicable
+Not applicable.